Margin Trading: The Way to Amplifies Your Buying

 2. How does margin trading work?

-You open an account with a broker, make an initial deposit, and then borrow more money to invest.
+You open a margin account with a broker, make an initial deposit, and then borrow more money to invest.
 Your assets act as collateral, and you must maintain a minimum balance, known as the maintenance margin.

 3. Is margin trading good for beginners?